key12pat34/7-SQL-Employee-Database-Challenge/README.md

 # SQL-challenge-hw7

-files for grading located in the "Final" folder: >> "EmployeeSQL/Final"
+Files for grading located in the "Final" folder: >> "EmployeeSQL/Final"